 Is PMP Essential for Project Managers?

 It might sound like without a PMP, it would be rather difficult for any project manager to make a mark for themselves.
 However, nothing can be further from the truth, as there are a number of highly experienced project managers who have not only survived but thrived in the field for decades without a PMP.
 Some of them may not hold PMP in very high esteem but the common perception among them is that it is certainly useful for a project manager in terms of a valuable credential and as a means of getting acquainted with principles and concepts of project management.

 Limitations of Being a Certified PMP

 Despite all its professed advantages, the certification by itself may not be enough for a professional to become a good project manager.
 There are certain things that can be difficult to inculcate in any pmp certification Benefits training program for that matter.
 The leadership ability of a project manager and the ability to make intuitive decisions in project-critical situations in real life are some such qualities not easy to develop with any formal qualification, much less with PMP certification Benefits.

 How Certified Professionals Fare as Compared to Non-Certified Professionals?

 Still, for all practical purposes, the utility of this credential is well acknowledged by project managers with years of industry experience.
 There are a number of advantages afforded to certified PMPs over their non-certified peers.
 This includes higher average earnings, better job opportunities and employers tend to trust certified professionals for managing an increasing number of sensitive projects.

 As per the 2010 pmp certification by PMI Salary Survey, PMPs were reported to be earning an extra 10,000 USD annually as compared to non-PMPs in at least six major countries.
-One of the fundamental reasons why employers trust PMPs more is that they know little about intricacies of project management and their sole criterion is usually the certification or relevant education in the field apart from professional experience.
+One of the fundamental reasons why employers trust PMPs more is that they know little about the intricacies of project management, and their sole criterion is usually the certification or relevant education in the field apart from professional experience.